lrwives/lrwives.github.io/_posts/2020-09-03-headlands.md

 ![Location Close-up](https://github.com/lrwives/files/blob/master/Headlands_Working_1_CloseUp.jpg)

+The outcrop Larry pointed me to is a little bluff that is cutting through an old, elevated beach ridge.
+The exposure along the lake give us an opportunity to see inside this ridge.

 ## Outcrop Description
 In this first section, I’m only going to describe the outcrop and then I will tell you what I think it all means in the “Outcrop Interpretation” section.